jasonporritt/rg351_m8c/ArkOS_cheatsheet.md

 **Install ArkOS image**
 Use the imager to restore the arkos image file - this takes a few minutes. eject and put the card in the first (top) slot of the RG351v Start the RG351 and follow the on-screen instructions.
 This takes several minutes.
+If you see only a white screen with a black bar on the left side, see [this solution](https://github.com/christianhaitian/arkos/issues/662#issuecomment-1510064072).

-Options/Wifi - Setup wifi (shoulder buttons advance cursor) Options/Network_info - Verify Network_info
+Options/Wifi - Setup wifi (shoulder buttons advance cursor).
+You have to be connected to the internet to run the setup scripts.
+Options/Network_info - Verify Network_info
 Options/Update - follow on-screen instructions - this takes several minutes